pitons04/week3design/README.md

 ![Playlist creation result](https://github.com/pitons04/week3design/blob/main/Screenshots/Creating%20A%20Playlist%20Through%20Spotify%20API%20With%20Postman%2C%20POST%2C%20Params%20and%20Result%20Screenshot%20-%20CSC207%20Group%20229%20.png)
 Screenshots of Trying Spotify API Through Postman are in the "Screenshots" folder of this git.
 We generated an auth key to use Spotify.
 Then we made a POST request to create a playlist "CSC207 Playlist1" for user "eug."

+## Java Function
+Attempted to make an API call from Intellij using gradle as well as copying Lab 3 gradeapi, shown in Spotify.java.
+The goal of the gradle was to create a playlist and the goal of Spotify.java was to return an artist's album list.